 |Total growth assets||78%||56%||22%|

-So Sugar Wallet currently doesn’t bring anything new to the market in terms of investments, as they’re essentially just providing another method for people to invest in Simplicity’s funds.
+So Sugar Wallet currently doesn’t bring anything new to the market in terms of funds, as they’re essentially just providing another method for people to invest in Simplicity’s funds.
 It’s interesting that Sugar Wallet are allowed to offer Simplicity’s funds in the first place, as in the past Simplicity got grumpy when InvestNow tried to offer their funds.

 Otherwise Simplicity’s funds are solid investment options.
 They provide excellent diversification across companies, industries, geographies, and asset classes.
 Their Growth is a good option for long-term investors, while the Conservative fund provides an option for shorter-term investors.
 However, a limitation is that they don’t offer an aggressive fund (a fund investing almost entirely into shares), nor a cash fund (for capital preservation).
 You can check out our article below for more info on Simplicity’s funds: